drhaas-eubs/masco101/README.md

 Unit entry points: U1 p.11, U2 p.21, U3 p.31, U4 p.41, U5 p.51, U6 p.61, U7 p.71, U8 p.81.

 ## Still to add

-- **`assets/pdf/framework-library.pdf`** — the 90-page A4 sheet library.
-Until it is
-  present, tier 3 opens and reports the missing file; tiers 1 and 2 work fully.
 - **`activities/`, `cases/`, `prereading/`** — scaffolded pages with the correct header, core message and ILO block, plus an outline of what each page carries.
   Reflection prompts in `reflections/` are complete.